haved/MacroDSL/optimizations.md

 # Possible optimizations that might even make the program faster

-I'm trying to not do most clever optimizations until after I can acutally profile them and meassure benefits.
+I'm trying to not do most clever optimizations until after I can acutally profile them and measure benefits.

 ## Text data structure
 Lots of things to consider here.